 • Access exact quantities of direct and indirect impacts and set scientific based targets for the company.

-• Calculate physical and emotional durability of our products and repair programs lasting longer = buying less.
+• Calculate physical and emotional durability of our products.

 • Update internal reports for all mills and factories.